Universidad Carlos III de Madrid - UC3M

 Abstract

-The world economy has experienced the most serious shock since the Second World War.
+The world economy has experienced the most severe shock since the Second World War.
 The ensuing economic policy responses have been on an unprecedented scale.
-Their reaction has averted a catastrophic spiral and has managed to activate the start of the recovery.
+Their reaction has averted a catastrophic spiral and activated the start of the recovery.
 However, the legacy of the crisis will have far-reaching and multi-faceted repercussions.
 In Spain, the traumatic impact of this episode has compounded the difficulties stemming from the imbalances that had built up during the previous expansion and from some of the inefficiencies still weighing on the economy.
 Accordingly, exiting the crisis will be a complex task posing specific challenges.
 This chapter addresses the main difficulties Spain faces in emerging from the crisis and the economic policy requirements this imposes.
-The following chapter, which complements this chapter with a more selective theme-based approach, delves into the medium-term problems related to potential growth and supply-side policies.
+The following chapter complements this chapter with a more selective theme-based approach and delves into the medium-term problems related to potential growth and supply-side policies.
 See the pdf downloadable below.

 Chapter 2 THE CRISIS AND THE POTENTIAL GROWTH OF THE SPANISH ECONOMY